saifullah73/Test-Suite-Reduction/README.md

 Does a selection of test cases which together kill all of mutants and returns a list of test cases ordered in decreasing manner of most mutants killed by test case (a csv output testCaseSelectionOutputs.csv is also produced)
 `node testCaseSelection.js <path to csv> <debug>`
 #### Example
-For debug Mode, the script will produce a testCaseSelectionDebug.csv output `node testCaseSelection.js uuid-new.csv debug`
+For debug Mode, the script will produce a testCaseSelectionDebug.csv output
+`node testCaseSelection.js files/uuid-new.csv debug`
 For normal mode
-`node testCaseSelection.js uuid-new.csv`
+`node testCaseSelection.js files/uuid-new.csv`

 ### testCaseSelection-ensemble
 Executes multiple runs of testCaseSelection
-`node testCaseSelection-ensemble <numbers of runs to execute> <path to csv>`
+`node testCaseSelection-ensemble.js <numbers of runs to execute> <path to csv>`